RLGym/rlgym.github.io/docs/tutorials/self_play.md

 ## Multiple Agents

-For many cases, having an agent play against itself, or against other agents, may be crucial to the training process.
+In many cases, having an agent play against itself, or against other agents, may be crucial to the training process.
 RLGym supports this natively with self-play, 2v2, and 3v3 game modes.
-To enable self-play, change the `self_play` argument in `rlgym.make()`.
+To enable self-play, change the `self_play` argument in `rlgym.make()` to `True`.
 Similarly, to change the team size, specify the `team_size` argument in `rlgym.make()`.
 When there are multiple agents in a single match, a user must provide one input per agent.
-RLGym will provide one reward and one observation per agent at every step in response.
+RLGym will then provide one reward and one observation per agent at every step in response.

-To get an understanding of how things change when we add multiple agents, we will first look at the shape of things when only a single agent is present in the match.
+To get an understanding of how things change when we add multiple agents, we will first look at the shapes of the default reward function and observation builder when only a single agent is present in the match.
 ```python
 >>> import rlgym
 >>> import numpy as np